jghg02/XCrafter/README.md

 	• -n, --name: (Required) The name of the asset to create (will be converted to snake case).
 	• -i, --images_folder: (Required) The folder containing the images.
+	• -o, --output_folder: The output folder to save the .xcassets and Swift enum.
+By default the path are in your `Desktop`.
 	• -s, --subfolder: The name of the subfolder to create inside the .xcassets folder.
 	• --enum: The name of the Swift enum class to create.
 If not provided, the enum will not be generated.